D42H5/sudoku/README.md

 Go ahead and copy and paste this example into sudokuGrid.txt to give this program a try!
 Have fun solving sudoku puzzles now :)

+To run the program -

+Linux / Mac:
+    - Make a folder and add all the contents to it
+    - Add your puzzle in sudokuGrid.txt
+    - Navigate to the directory in your terminal
+    - type ./main.out and hit return
+    - enjoy :)

+Windows:
+    - Make a folder and add all the contents to it
+    - Add your puzzle in sudokuGrid.txt
+    - Rename main.out to main.exe
+    - Navigate to the directory in powershell or cmd
+    - type ./main.exe and hit return
+    - enjoy :)